jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/14-stocks-november-santa-claus-rally-0d48c6ad.md

 ---
-layout: content
+layout: post
 title: >-
   Stocks End November With a Bang.
 Next Up: A Santa Claus Rally?
 date: 2024-11-29 14:45 -0500
 author:
 tags: ['Markets', 'The Trader']
+description: >-
-description: The postelection euphoria has given way to a more pragmatic analysis of how changes in Washington may shake out, but Inauguration Day is still far enough away not to cause too much worry.
+  The postelection euphoria has given way to a more pragmatic analysis of how changes in Washington may shake out, but Inauguration Day is still far enough away not to cause too much worry.
 ---